-“Morris Care has been a big part of my life, in fact 28 years of it!
+“Morris Care has been a very big part of my life!
 I joined Morris Care’s first Nursing Home, Radbrook, back in 1991 and I was employed as a full-time Care Assistant.

 I was one of the first in Shropshire to gain the NVQ Level 3 in Health and Social Care qualification and I then went on to become a Senior Care Assistant.
 I am still working in that same position, 18 years on.

 I enjoy sharing my skills, knowledge and experiences I have gained here at Radbrook with others.
 I am a mentor for new staff and assist in their training as well as helping them gain their Care Certificate.

 I really enjoy my job.
 I find it very rewarding and no two days are the same.
 I love caring for people and helping them to have a better day, whatever the task – big or small.